AnisulMahmud/Blockchain-and-Natural-Language-Processing-approaches-For-Fake-News-Detection/README.md

 -  Cryptocurrency Wallet [MetaMask])

-## Clone : First of all clone this pepository
+## Clone : First of all clone this repository
 gh repo clone AnisulMahmud/Blockchain-and-Natural-Language-Processing-approaches-For-Fake-News-Detection

 ## Then install in the local directory